-In August 2019, Gartner published a report entitled “The Future of Network Security is in the Cloud.”
-The report offers a detailed and thorough explanation of why companies must recognize that their traditional network-based security models are outdated and incapable of providing security for an enterprise landscape in which more and more business will be conducted through the cloud.
-The report provides a number of justifications for this position that are worth exploring as companies contemplate how they must adapt to the new reality of operating in the cloud.
+In August 2019, Gartner published a report* detailing what it called the secure access service edge (SASE) framework.
+Gartner analysts provided a detailed and thorough explanation of why companies must recognize that their traditional network-based security models are outdated and incapable of providing security for an enterprise landscape in which more and more business will be conducted through the cloud.
+They also provided a number of justifications for this position that are worth exploring as companies contemplate how they must adapt to the new reality of operating in the cloud.

-The three Gartner analysts who authored the report layout their central thesis at the beginning.
-They write:
+The three Gartner analysts who authored the report offered their central thesis at the beginning.
+They wrote:

 “Digital business transformation inverts network and security service design patterns, shifting the focal point to the identity of the user and/or device — not the data center.
 Security and risk management leaders need a converged cloud-delivered secure access service edge to address this shift.”